Skip to main content

 If a mulligan gets you a free second swing, then a gilligan is when another player calls out the person who just swung a shot to do it again.
 Usually, each player in the group gets one gilligan per round of golf, but you can decide as a group if you get one gilligan every nine holes.
 If it sounds ruthless, it is.
 It’s like laying down that Uno reverse card for the kill.

-Before you and your friends pick your next tee time and get ready to tackle a round of golf, discuss using a mulligan.
+Before you and your friends pick your next tee time and get all dressed up to tackle a round of golf, discuss using a mulligan.
 Be fair and don’t let it be called out on the fairways and limit how many each player gets, but see if it would turn an okay round into something more exciting and enjoyable.
 Take a little pressure off your swing by throwing a mulligan into the mix.

 Dannielle Beardsley